axiestudio/lingualink/SECURITY.md

 # 🔒 Security Implementation

-This document outlines the comprehensive security measures implemented in the Chatify application.
+This document outlines the comprehensive security measures implemented in the Lingua Link application.

 ## 🛡️ Security Features